cjacker/enjoy/README.md

 If you build enjoy with Xtest support:

 `-x` : to use 'Xtest' instead of 'uinput' to simulate mouse/key events.

+if you want to play game, please run 'killall -SIGUSR1 enjoy' to pause the event mapping, after game, run 'killall -SIGUSR2 enjoy' to resume it.

 ## Default configuration
 Since I am a heavy user of i3wm, the default configuration for DevTerm set to: